AlexKnauth/hollowknight-autosplit-wasm/README.md

 then navigate to the compiled `wasm` file found at `target/wasm32-wasi/release/wasm_hollowknight_autosplit.wasm` of this repository.
-Click `Ok` and and save the layout with `Save Layout` or `Save Layout As...`.
+Then click `Import Splits` and select your splits file.

-For running multiple categories/routes with different splits settings, you should make a different Layout file for each one.
+Click `Ok` and and save the layout with `Save Layout As...`, with a name specific to the splits you're running with.

 Deactivate the existing Hollow Knight autosplitter by Right-click -> `Edit Splits...` then next to `Configurable Load Remover / Auto Splitter.
 (By DevilSquirrel)`, click `Deactivate`.

-Then add this autosplitter via the Layout file you created or edited earlier.
+Then add this autosplitter via the Layout file you saved earlier.
 In the same Splits Editor from Right-click -> `Edit Splits...`, below where `Configurable Load Remover / Auto Splitter.
-(By DevilSquirrel)` was, check the `Use Layout` checkbox, click `Browse` next to that, and navigate to the Layout file that you saved with the `Auto Splitting Runtime` component previously.
+(By DevilSquirrel)` was, check the `Use Layout` checkbox, click `Browse` next to that, and navigate to the Layout file from before.
 Select it and click `Ok`.

 Finally, do not manually split, skip, or undo splits while running with this autosplitter.